 As basic as a shortcake recipe sounds, there are actually a few ways to make it.
 There are two “traditional” methods.
 One of which is to make the dessert with a shortcake – a sweet, sort of biscuit-like cake.
 The second is to make it with angel food cake.
 Both are delicious.
 It just depends what you’re used to.

-I will share that I’ve tried making homemade angel food cake (for this cherry shortcake with whiskey whipped cream recipe).
+I will share that I’ve tried making homemade angel food cake.
 I thought it was far too much work for something that didn’t taste any better than the store bought ones I’ve had.
 Somebody probably has the magical recipe, but it isn’t I!
 The recipe here for shortcake, however, is well worth the homemade effort!

 There are also a bunch of ways to serve raspberry shortcake.
 For entertaining, these individual “trifle” desserts are super fun and easy.
 The recipe calls for 8 oz. jars.
 You can either do the taller jars with a regular mouth opening or the shorter jars with a wide mouth opening!

 You can also layer it in a trifle bowl.
 I have this older recipe for an easy trifle with yellow cake so you can see the idea.
 Or if you don’t care about presentation, just throw all the parts in a bowl and ENJOY!!!
 Oh.
 And the homemade whipped cream is non-negotiable in my book.
 Nothing store-bought can compare!

 A delectable summer dessert, this raspberry shortcake is made with homemade biscuits and whipped cream.
 It's everything comfort and nothing but beautiful to serve for any occasion!

 - 1 teaspoon lemon zest

 - ¼ teaspoon ground nutmeg